24 Free Trade Agreements, Anti-Corruption, Sanctions, Export Controls, Whistleblowing Laws, Foreign Influence and Modern Slavery

-An entity that carries on 'banking business' in Australia must be an authorised deposit-taking institution (ADI) supervised by the Australian Prudential Regulation Authority (APRA).
-For the purposes of the Banking Act 1966 (Cth) (as amended), an entity carries on banking business if it:
+An entity that carries on 'banking business' in Australia must be an authorised deposit-taking institution (ADI) supervised by APRA.
+For the purposes of the Banking Act 1959 (Cth) (as amended) (Banking Act), an entity carries on banking business if it:

 - takes deposits; and

 - makes loans and advances.